2017 Acoustic Folk! Music Series

-Concerts occur each month from January to May.
+Concerts occur each month from January through May.
 Concerts take place in the History Center's John Williams Classroom.
 The Classroom creates an intimate setting that produces a sound warm enough to wrap up in.
-Seating for concerts are limited.
+Seating for concerts are limited and is general admission.
 Complimentary refreshments are provided.

-Tickets are $10 for adults and $2 for children, with a discount for members.
-Tickets are available through our website, by phone or in person.
-The cost of tickets help fund programs such as the Acoustic Folk & Lecture Series, exhibits, and field trip programs.
+Tickets are $15 for adults and $2 for children, with a discount for members.
+Tickets are available to purchase through the online gift shop, by phone, or in person.
+The cost of tickets help fund programs such as the Acoustic Folk! & Lecture Series, exhibits, and field trip programs.

-Stowell continues to tour, record, and teach internationally.
-He has been an Artist-In-Residence at schools in Germany, Indonesia, Argentina, the United States, and Canada.
-He served as an assistant director and performer at Oregon Public Broadcasting’s PDX Jazz Summit in 1991, and since 1995 has been a contributing columnist for a number of magzines including Down Beat, Guitar Player, Canadian Musician, Soundcheck (Germany), and Guitar Club (Italy).
+Stowell teaches internationally.
+He has been an Artist-In-Residence at schools in Germany, Indonesia, Argentina, the United States and Canada.
+He served as assistant director and performer at Oregon Public Broadcasting’s PDX Jazz Summit in 1991, and since 1995 has been a contributing columnist for a number of magazines, including Down Beat, Guitar Player, Canadian Musician, Soundcheck (Germany), and Guitar Club (Italy).

 Stowell's Through the Listening Glass with David Friesen was designated one of the "Ten Best Jazz Albums of the Decade" by the Los Angeles Examiner, and he was chosen as a "Talent Deserving Wider Recognition" by Downbeat’s International Critic’s Poll in 1978 and 1979.
 He has appeared on BET's Jazz Discovery and Guitar Series television shows.